It is possible for newly filled teeth to become painful or sensitive after a filling.

 On the other hand, when you drink hot drinks, the amalgam expands.
 This expansion puts pressure on the tooth as well as on the pulp, which might already be sensitive if it is a new filling.
 This ability to expand and contract is another reason why a tooth can be sensitive after filling.

-3. Tooth Sensitivity As A Result Of Improperly Positioned Filling:
+3. Improperly Positioned Filling:

 When a dental filling is built up too high or is not sitting in the tooth properly, it could distort your normal occlusion, that is, the way your teeth contact each other when they come together in a bite.